 “Any substance or object which the producer (Transferor) or the person in possession of it discards or intends or is required to discard”

-By it’s very virtue, equipment that is therefore deemed as no longer being “fit for purpose” should be considered waste.
+By it’s very virtue, anything that is therefore deemed as no longer being “fit for purpose” should be considered waste.
 This would in theory extend to include electronic equipment that still functions but does not meet a required standard of operation for the given task.

 However, the waste Heriarchy should be applied to such items in that the holder should have considered the re-use or re-purposing of the equipment prior to it’s disposal.